shivannis/xandr-docs-public/xandr-docs/articles/monetize/welcome-to-mobile.md

 - **[Device Make Service](../digital-platform-api/device-make-service.md)**

-  This read-only service lets you view all device makes recognized by Xandr.
+  This read-only service lets you view all device makes recognized by Microsoft Advertising.

 - **[Device Model Service](../digital-platform-api/device-model-service.md)**

-  This read-only service lets you view all device models recognized by Xandr.
+  This read-only service lets you view all device models recognized by Microsoft Advertising.

 - **[Carrier Service](../digital-platform-api/carrier-service.md)**

-  This read-only service lets you view all mobile carriers recognized by Xandr.
+  This read-only service lets you view all mobile carriers recognized by Microsoft Advertising.